Antonia Bernath

 Antonia Geraldine Audrey Lee Bernath is an English actress, voiceover artist and singer.
 She began her career in the CBS series Elvis (2005) and the Bollywood film Kisna: The Warrior Poet (2005).
 She then starred in the films St Trinians (2007), Cuckoo (2009), and the ITV2 drama Trinity (2009).
 She had recurring roles in the ABC series The Astronaut Wives Club (2015) and the final series of Downton Abbey (2015).
+After a break, Bernath returned to television with the ITVX miniseries Nolly (2023).

 Early life

 Bernath was born in London to English-Norwegian mother Sarah and American father Paul.
-Bernath spent her early childhood in Virginia before returning to England when she was 11.
-At 13, her mother passed away, and she was subsequently brought up in Wiltshire by her maternal grandmother Audrey Goodrich.
+Bernath spent her early childhood in Virginia.
+Driven by alcoholism, her father was physically and emotionally abusive.
+Bernath returned to England when she was 11 with her mother, who was diagnosed with cancer and unable to get treatment in the U.S. At 13, her mother died, and Bernath was subsequently brought up in Wiltshire by her maternal grandmother Audrey Goodrich.

 Bernath attended Godolphin School in Salisbury and joined the National Youth Music Theatre.
 She began her studies English literature at Cambridge University, but changed her mind and decided to pursue acting.
 She graduated from Bristol Old Vic Theatre School on a scholarship.